 When Rector struck oil on land she was allotted, she became the richest Black girl in the country.

-Sarah Rector was born in 1902 near the all-black town of Taft.
-Her parents, mother Rose McQueen, and father, Joseph Rector, were descendants of Africans enslaved by the Muscogee Creek Nation Creek Indians before the Civil War.
-Rector's parents and their descendants were listed as "freedmen," a term used to refer to formerly enslaved individuals who have since been freed from slavery, usually through the course of law.
-Therefore, the Rectors were entitled to land allotments as part of the Treaty of 1866 made by the United States with the Five Civilized Tribes.
-Along with Rector herself, almost 600 Black children (also known as Muscogee Freedmen minors) were granted such allotments.
-The young Black girl was given 159.14 acres (64 hectares) of land, which made her the richest Black girl in all of America.
+Sarah Rector was born in 1902 near the all-Black town of Taft, Oklahoma.
+Her parents, Rose McQueen and Joseph Rector, were descendants of Africans enslaved by the Muscogee Creek Nation before the Civil War.
+Listed as "freedmen," a term used for formerly enslaved individuals freed through legal processes, the Rectors were entitled to land allotments under the Treaty of 1866 between the U.S. and the Five Civilized Tribes.
+Sarah was among nearly 600 Black children, known as Muscogee Freedmen minors, who received such allotments.
+Her 159.14-acre (64-hectare) parcel would eventually make her the wealthiest Black girl in America.

 In the early 1900s, the law stated that full-blooded Indians, Black adults, and children who were citizens of Indian Territory with significant property and money were to be assigned "White guardians."
 These "guardians" would provide insight into their finances.
 Of course, as Rector's income grew, there was immense pressure to officially change her guardianship from her parents to a local white resident named T.J. (or J.T.)
 Porter, an individual known to the family.
 Subsequently, her allotment became part of the Cushing-Drumright Oil Field.